FatimasCoding2020/TASTE-INDIA/README.md

 - I would like to thank my mentor Precious Ijege for his support and guidance throughout.
 - I would like to thank the instructors of [Code Institute](https://codeinstitute.net/) for the lessons and knowledge.
 - I would like to thank Alan from the Tutor Assistance for the advice about a bug.

+## Disclaimer
+This project is for educational purposes only.Thanks for visiting.

 [Back to top ⇧](#table-of-contents)